Georgia Medicaid Eligibility for Long Term Care: Income & Asset Limits

 Georgia Medicaid Long-Term Care Definition

 Medicaid is a medical assistance program for low-income people of all ages.
-While this program provides health coverage for many diverse groups of Georgia residents, this page is focused on long-term care Medicaid eligibility for seniors.
-In addition to nursing home care, services and supports are available to help the elderly remain living at home or in a personal care home / assisted living facility.
+While there are varying coverage groups, our focus is on long-term care Medicaid eligibility for senior Georgia residents, aged 65+.
+In addition to nursing home care, GA Medicaid will pay for services and supports to help the elderly remain living at home or in a personal care home / assisted living facility.
 There are three categories of Medicaid long-term care programs for which Georgia seniors may be eligible.

 1) Institutional / Nursing Home Medicaid – An entitlement; anyone who meets the eligibility criteria will receive assistance.
 Benefits are provided only in nursing homes.

 2) Medicaid Waivers / Home and Community Based Services (HCBS) – Not an entitlement; there is an enrollment cap.
-This means the state limits the number of program participants.
+The state limits the number of program participants.
 Services and supports are intended to prevent and delay nursing home admissions and may be provided at home, adult day care, or in assisted living.
+More on Waivers.

 3) Regular Medicaid / Aged, Blind or Disabled – An entitlement; meeting the eligibility requirements ensures one receives benefits.
 A variety of long-term care services, such as personal care assistance or adult day care, may be available.